Hire a dedicated content manager to oversee and own your content creation

 If you do start with just assignment selling content, how do you integrate traffic-driving content into your strategy?
 And when?

 And when do you start to think about content pillars and historic optimization content strategies?

 If these are questions you're struggling with right now, stop drafting up that overly dramatic "I just can't even today" Slack or email for your bosses, because I've got you covered.

-In this article you're going to learn how to run a content strategy that pulls on both sales and traffic-driving needs, as well as the volume and scaling details you need to know if you're just getting started.
+In this article you're going to learn how to run a content strategy that builds a content marketing funnel that pulls on both sales and traffic-driving needs, as well as the volume and scaling details you need to know if you're just getting started.

 First, let's rip off a quick (important) band-aid

 If you have somehow stumbled onto this article and:

 You don't have a content manager at your company whose sole focus is to be the owner of your company's content creation efforts; and/or

 You are only willing to publish content once a week.

 You are going to struggle mightily with what I'm about to lay out.